MEDIATION SERVICES

 WHAT IS MEDIATION

-Mediators are not judges.
-They do not take sides, make decisions, impose settlements, or give legal advice.
+Mediators are not judges; they do not take sides, make decisions, impose settlements, or give legal advice.

 TYPES OF MEDIATION

-Open Mediation: In open mediation, if you go to court, the mediation process will not be private.
+Open Mediation: In open mediation, the mediation process will not be private if you go to court.
 You, the other person and the mediator will be able to discuss what happened during the mediation.
-The mediator may also share a report with the court summarizing the issues that have been resolved and outlining the outstanding problems.
+The mediator may provide a report to the court that summarizes the resolved issues and outlines the outstanding issues.
 All documents can be shared.

 WHEN TO START AND HOW